-Recent advances in level-of-detail (LOD) rendering take advantage of temporal coherence to adaptively re geometry between subsequent frames.
+Recent advances in level-of-detail (LOD) rendering take advantage of temporal coherence to adaptively refine geometry between subsequent frames.
 Especially, terrain-rendering algorithms locally enhance terrain models by considering viewing parameters.

-Hoppe introduced progressive meshes [Hop96] and a later developed a view-dependent re progressive meshes [Hop97, Hop98].
-Given a complex triangle mesh, Hoppe -generates a coarse representation called base mesh by applying a series of edge collapse operations.
-A sequence of pre-computed vertex split operations that are inverse to the corresponding edge collapse operations can then be applied to the base mesh's regions of interest to successively re continuous LOD of height -time, instead of precomputing a coarse base mesh and a sequence of re height quad-tree of discrete grid blocks with individual LODs.
-Beginning with the highest LOD, Lindstrom locally applies a two-step surface simpli method: he for a particular region by applying a coarse block-based simpli , and then performs a -grained retriangulation of each LOD model in which vertices can be removed.
+Hoppe introduced progressive meshes [Hop96] and a later developed a view-dependent refinement algorithm for progressive meshes [Hop97, Hop98].
+Given a complex triangle mesh, Hoppe first pre-generates a coarse representation called base mesh by applying a series of edge collapse operations.
+A sequence of pre-computed vertex split operations that are inverse to the corresponding edge collapse operations can then be applied to the base mesh's regions of interest to successively refine them.

+The selection of the appropriate vertex split operations is based on his refinement criteria.
+Lindstrom [Lin96] describes a method that generates a view-dependent and continuous LOD of height fields dynamically in real-time, instead of precomputing a coarse base mesh and a sequence of refinement steps.
+He hierarchically subdivides a regular height field into a quad-tree of discrete grid blocks with individual LODs.
+Beginning with the highest LOD, Lindstrom locally applies a two-step surface simplification method: he first determines which discrete LOD is needed for a particular region by applying a coarse block-based simplification, and then performs a fine-grained retriangulation of each LOD model in which vertices can be removed.
 To satisfy continuity among the different LODs, Lindstrom considers vertex dependencies at the block boundaries.

-The selection of the appropriate vertex split operations is based on his re describes a method that generates a view-dependent and require an implicit hierarchical LOD structure.
-Consequently, the re base mesh have to be precomputed.
+The main difference between both methods is that Lindstrom performs a dynamic simplification of highresolution height fields for domains in R during rendering.
+Lindstrom's mesh definition provides an implicit hierarchical LOD structure.
+Hoppe applies refinement steps to low-resolution LODs of arbitrary meshes during rendering.
+His mesh definition is more general and does not require an implicit hierarchical LOD structure.
+Consequently, the refinement steps and the low resolution base mesh have to be precomputed.
 In addition, he applies triangulated irregular networks (TINs) for triangulation, rather than regular grids.
-Note that these two types of re techniques.
-Since the image geometry for spatial optical see-through displays can also be parameterized in R2 and provides an implicit hierarchical LOD structure, multiple LODs or appropriate re pre-computed but can be ef
+Note that these two types of refinement methods may be representative for related techniques.
+Since the image geometry for spatial optical see-through displays can also be parameterized in R and provides an implicit hierarchical LOD structure, multiple LODs or appropriate refinement steps do not need to be pre-computed but can be efficiently determined on the fly.

-The main difference between both methods is that Lindstrom performs a dynamic simpli displays that we consider, viewpoint changes normally happen at each frame.

-highresolution height

-rendering.
-Lindstrom's mesh de

-implicit

-hierarchical LOD structure.
-Hoppe applies re

-steps to low-resolution LODs of arbitrary meshes during

-rendering.
-His mesh de

 This is similar to Lindstrom's approach.
-However, simplifying a high-resolution mesh instead of re low-resolution mesh would require to re-transform all grid vertices of the highest LOD after a change of the viewpoint occurred.
-This is very inef
+However, simplifying a high-resolution mesh instead of refining a low-resolution mesh would require to re-transform all grid vertices of the highest LOD after a change of the viewpoint occurred.
+This is very inefficient, since for the type of displays that we consider, viewpoint changes normally happen at each frame.